One of my favorite symbols! It has a long history and multiple possible meanings:

 Celtic cosmology consists of the Three Realms: Earth, Sea and Sky.

-In Modern Wicca, the Triquetra can symbolize Life, Death and Rebirth.
+Among Modern Wiccan symbols, the Triquetra can symbolize Life, Death and Rebirth.
 The surrounding circle can be seen as the constant cycle.

 Others say that ovals represent the three forces of nature: earth, air and water or the triple dimension of the feminine divinity: virgin, mother and old woman.
 In these last two theories the circle represents the universe.